 | Social media and content | Social Media Strategies, OMR Festival, WMF | Social strategies, content creation, community |

-| Innovation and startups | Web Summit, SXSW, WMF, SMAU | Startup ecosystem, investments, disruption |
+| Innovation and startup | Web Summit, SXSW, WMF, SMAU | Startup ecosystem, investment, disruption |

 | Mobile and technology | MWC Barcelona, Web Summit | Connectivity, mobile-first, new platforms |

-- Plan ahead: book tickets and accommodation at least 3–4 months in advance to access early-bird rates (average savings of 20–30%)
+- Plan ahead: book tickets and accommodation at least 3-4 months in advance to access early bird rates (average savings of 20-30%)

 - Set measurable goals: number of contacts to acquire, partnerships to explore, sessions to attend

-The Role of AI in 2026 Marketing Events
+The role of AI in 2026 marketing events

 The most discussed AI topics at 2026 events include: